garrandall/popular-music-data/tracks/your-nose-is-gonna-grow-johnny-crawford.md

 The bogeyman will get you And your nose is gonna grow-oh-oh-oh-oh-oh

-So remember, if you lie ev'ryone will know, ohoh-oh
+So remember, if you lie everyone will know, ohoh-oh

 The bogeyman will get you Your nose is gonna grow-oh-oh-oh-oh-oh